Miter saw: Features

-Miter saws are inherently low-hazard as the work piece is held stationary against a fence while the saw head moves, making kick-back almost impossible, and normally allowing hands to be kept clear of the blade.
+Miter saws are somewhat less hazardous than hand held saws, as the work piece is held stationary against a fence while the saw head moves, making kick-back rarer, and normally allowing hands to be kept clear of the blade.
 Also the saw head is usually drawn back, then lowered and fed forward through the material so that binding is unlikely.

 Sliding compound miter saws are relatively portable, easy to set up, and robust enough to maintain accuracy even when moved around.
 Because they cut from above it is not necessary to adjust blade depth for different thicknesses of work piece and, like any bench machine, repeat cuts are very easy.
 Most saws have an adjustable scale plate for table swiveling, with positive stops at commonly used angles.
 Also, there are usually adjustable stops at 90 and 45 degrees for tilting the head, allowing easy and very accurate adjustment of the saw.

 Table swiveling in both directions is universal but most saws allow head tilting only in one direction (counter-clockwise), although some saws allow head tilting in both directions.
 Normally the work piece is held flat on the table and so table swiveling will produce a miter cut (blade vertical and angled across work piece), head rotation a bevel cut (blade angled from vertical and square across work piece), and in combination a compound cut.

 One of the main disadvantages is relatively poor wood chip and dust extraction, as so much of the blade is exposed when cutting, especially in bevel cuts; consequently there is a tendency for chips to fly about.